le0pard/re2js/README.md

 Historically, the RE2 specification has strictly forbidden lookaround assertions (like lookbehinds) because traditional regex engines use backtracking to evaluate them, leading to catastrophic exponential execution times and ReDoS vulnerabilities.

-However, `re2js` implements a breakthrough algorithmic approach ([developed by researchers at EPFL](https://arxiv.org/pdf/2311.17620)) that evaluates **captureless lookbehinds in strict linear $O(n)$ time** without backtracking.
+However, `re2js` implements a breakthrough algorithmic approach ([developed by researchers at EPFL](https://arxiv.org/pdf/2311.17620), [RE2 guide how to add it](https://systemf.epfl.ch/blog/re2-lookbehinds/)) that evaluates **captureless lookbehinds in strict linear $O(n)$ time** without backtracking.
 Because this diverges from the standard RE2 specification and carries a slight performance trade-off, it is disabled by default.

 You can enable it by passing the `RE2JS.LOOKBEHINDS` flag during compilation: